cartant/blog/content/how-to-use-refcount/index.md

 ![Table numbers](title.jpeg "Photo by Mike Wilson on Unsplash")

-My previous article — [_Understanding the publish and share Operators_](/understanding-publish-and-share/) — looked only briefly at the `refCount` method.
+My previous article — [_Understanding the publish and share Operators_](/understanding-publish-and-share/) — looked only briefly at the `refCount` operator.
 Let’s look at it more closely here.

 ## What does refCount do?

 To recap, the basic mental model for multicasting in RxJS involves: a source observable; a subject subscribed to the source; and multiple observers subscribed to the subject.
-The [`multicast`](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-multicast) operator encapsulates the subject-based infrastructure and returns a `ConnectableObservable` — upon which either the `connect` or `refCount` method can be called.
+The [`multicast`](https://rxjs.dev/api/operators/multicast) operator encapsulates the subject-based infrastructure and returns a [`ConnectableObservable`](https://rxjs.dev/api/index/class/ConnectableObservable) — upon which `connect` can be called.

 As its name suggests, `refCount` returns an observable that maintains a reference count of subscribers.

-When an observer is subscribed to the reference-counted observable, the reference count is incremented and if the prior reference count was zero, the multicasting infrastructure’s subject is subscribed to the source observable.
-And when an observer is unsubscribed, the reference count is decremented and if the reference count drops to zero, the subject is unsubscribed from the source.
+When an observer subscribes to the reference-counted observable, the reference count is incremented and if the prior reference count was zero, the multicasting infrastructure’s subject subscribes to the source observable.
+When an observer unsubscribes, the reference count is decremented and if the reference count drops to zero, the subject unsubscribes from the source.

 This reference counting behaviour can be used in two ways: